IPTG

 Mechanism of Action

 IPTG functions as a non-hydrolyzable analog of allolactose, binding to the lac repressor protein and preventing it from attaching to the lac operator region.
 This action releases the repression on downstream genes, allowing for transcription and subsequent translation of proteins such as β-galactosidase.
-Unlike allolactose, IPTG is not metabolized by E. coli, maintaining a consistent concentration during experiments.
+Unlike allolactose, It is not metabolized by E. coli, maintaining a consistent concentration during experiments.

 Applications